Tribune Bay Provincial Park

 Tribune Bay Provincial Park is a provincial park located on Hornby Island in British Columbia, Canada.
 It features a broad, crescent-shaped beach of white sand, Tribune Bay (a shallow, warm-water bay), and spring wildflowers.
 There are opportunities for canoeing, fishing, hiking, tennis, picnicking and open water swimming.
 Six pit toilets are provided.
+The park is sometimes referred to as "Little Hawaii", and the bay is considered one of the warmer spots to swim in during the summer.